Table of contents

 How should small business owners prepare for changes to the Kansas minimum wage?

-Changes to the minimum wage in Kansas may be coming soon.
+Changes to the minimum wage in Kansas may be coming in the future.
 You’ll want to make sure you get in front of those changes so you can continue running and growing your business.
-Here are some tips to help you get ready for a minimum wage increase, should it come in 2022 or beyond.
+Here are some tips to help you get ready for a minimum wage increase, should it come in 2024 or beyond.

 Audit your expenses: This is the first place you need to look when figuring out how the minimum wage increase will affect your business.
 Look over your cash flow and see if there are any changes you can make.
 Do you have extra space in your store?
 Consider renting to other entrepreneurs as a source of income.